alsen-ca/yuno-faqman/README.md

 It simply takes and forwards whatever commands are written on the Terminal.

 The content are send via an api call to the Go "backend".
-This will simply write the data to the MongoDB.
+This will write the data to the Database.
 It also is responsible for creating the db schema.

 The database will be MongoDB (8.2.2).